 You can also get on freelance platforms.
 Upwork and Freelancer are perfect if you’re just starting out because you can set your prices low-ish and get quite a few easy jobs under your belt.
 Or, to put it another way, easy jobs that pay better than the entry-level transcription companies I described in Step #2.

-But, if you really want to make good money doing transcription, you need in-depth training, which we’ll go over now.
+But, if you really want to make BIG money doing transcription, you need in-depth training, which we’ll go over now.

 Not a degree.